Purge & Trap

 Purge and Trap, invented in the 60s in response to the Clean Water Act, is the most effective method to answer these challenges for extracting and concentrating volatile organic compounds (VOC) from liquids and solids.
 The Purge and Trap process involves purging the sample with an inert gas in a sealed environment (sparge vessle) at the appropriate temperature.
 The gas going through the sample will establish thermal equilibrium with VOCs in the sample, therefore transferring the VOCs from an aqueous state to a vapor.
 After eliminating the moisture through the wet trap, the gas is then swept to an analytical trap that absorbs and retains the VOCs , where they are transferred to the Gas Chromatograph for further analysis.

-CDS analytical instruments are designed around a few core concepts including EPA regulation compliance, reliability, expandability, dependability and competitive pricing.
+CDS analytical instruments are designed around a few core concepts including EPA regulation compliance to EPA 8260, 524, 624 methods, reliability, expandability, dependability and competitive pricing.
 It has been acknowledged as the industry workhorse for decades.
 To further unleash the full power of your GC systems, we designed a full suite of products including standalone autosamplers (8500 series) and an industry first Purge and Trap tool for the popular CTC PAL systems.